sorebear/puzzle-me/server/README.md

 >    - `npm install`
 > 1. Start server
   >    - `npm start`
-> 1. Open a browser and navigate to `localhost:3000` You should see a page that displays "Welcome to React!"
+> 1. Open a browser and navigate to `localhost:3000` You should see a the application.